fidabhittani/f1stats/README.md

 	Application code is reusable.
 	Application code Well commented.

+	Application logic is mostly, Inside of `src` directory.

 ## Usage
 	- Application has a simple flow.
 It can be run from any lightweight server.
 	- The application doesnt really needs any server, But some of the request put to a third party domain, makes it difficult for angular ro resolve the CROSS DOMAIN http issues.
 So Application needs to be on http protocol to avoid that, which you can do by running it under any server.